Updated: February 6, 2026

 What is a life lease in Portuguese retirement homes, and how does it work?

-Some retirement homes in Portugal also offer a life lease, or life rights, to residents.
+Some homes in Portugal also offer a life lease, or life rights, to residents.
 A life lease allows the buyer the right to live in the property or unit for their lifetime and is an alternative to traditional homeownership or renting a property.
-Other retirement homes may have the option of freehold property acquisition, where individuals have the opportunity to acquire a freehold property within the retirement community.
+Other homes may have the option of freehold property acquisition, where individuals have the opportunity to acquire a freehold property within the retirement community.

-How does Portugal care for the elderly?
+How does the Portuguese assisted living system care for the elderly?